Don Cherry

 Donald Eugene Cherry was born in Oklahoma City and raised in Los Angeles.
 He started on trumpet in junior high school and began working with Ornette Coleman in 1956.
 The Coleman quartet moved to New York City in 1959, creating controversy and making revolutionary albums for Atlantic until it disbanded in late 1961.

-He and Coleman were both groundbreaking musical artists of the late 1950s and early '60s with their combo.
+With their combo, he and Coleman were groundbreaking musical artists of the late 1950s and early '60s.
 Cherry also played and recorded with most of the significant forward-looking voices in jazz.
-After leaving Coleman, Cherry played sparse jazz, often in small groups and duets (many with ex-Coleman drummer Ed Blackwell) during a long sojourn in Scandinavia and other locations.
+After leaving Coleman, Cherry played sparse jazz, often in small groups and duets (many with ex-Coleman drummer Ed Blackwell), during a long sojourn in Scandinavia and other locations.

 From the late 1960s until his death on Oct.
 19, 1995, Cherry lived a nomadic existence worldwide, mixing jazz and world music.
 In addition to bebop, Cherry incorporated Middle Eastern, traditional African, and Indian music influences into his playing.